vygr/ChrysaLisp/docs/Apps/TASKS.md

 call them via their own `stack` !

 You can view a VP node as what happens when you run a `boot_image`, doesn't matter how your running it !
-From an host OS thread, process, bare metal, EMU, it's all irrelevant.
+From a host OS thread, process, bare metal, EMU, it's all irrelevant.
 If you `launched` a `boot_image` then you are running a VP node.